shivannis/xandr-docs-public/xandr-docs/articles/bidders/outgoing-bid-request-to-bidders.md

 }
 ```

-### MultiMedia Bid Request (To ensure your bidder is configured to receive these requests, please open a support case)
+### MultiMedia Bid Request

+To ensure your bidder is configured to receive these requests, please open a support case.

 ```
 {